Bond girl: In film

-Ursula Andress (as Honey Ryder) in Dr. No (1962) is widely regarded as the first Bond girl, although she was preceded by both Eunice Gayson as Sylvia Trench and Zena Marshall as Miss Taro in the same film.
-Goldfinger (1964), the third, established the Bond girl as regularly appearing in Bond films.
+According to Fox News Magazine, Ursula Andress (as Honey Ryder) in Dr. No (1962) is widely regarded as the first Bond girl, although Eunice Gayson as Sylvia Trench and Zena Marshall as Miss Taro appeared onscreen before Andress in the same film.
+Goldfinger (1964), the third film, established the Bond girl as regularly appearing in Bond films.

 There is no set rule on what kind of person a Bond girl will be or what role she will play.
-She may be an ally or an enemy of Bond, pivotal to the mission or simply there for her looks.
-There are female characters such as Judi Dench's M, Camille Montes (Olga Kurylenko), a Bolivian intelligence agent who teams up with Bond in Quantum of Solace, and Bibi Dahl (Lynn-Holly Johnson) in For Your Eyes Only, who are not romantic interests of Bond, and hence may not be considered Bond girls.
+She may be an ally or an enemy of Bond, pivotal to the mission or simply there for her beauty or sex appeal.
+There are female characters such as Judi Dench's M; Camille Montes (Olga Kurylenko), a Bolivian intelligence agent who teams up with Bond in Quantum of Solace; and Bibi Dahl (Lynn-Holly Johnson) in For Your Eyes Only, who are not romantic interests of Bond, and hence may not be considered Bond girls.
 It has been argued that M's pivotal role in the plot of Skyfall qualifies her as a Bond girl or Bond woman.

 There have been many attempts to break down the numerous Bond girls into a top 10 list for the entire series; characters who often appear in these lists include Anya Amasova (from The Spy Who Loved Me, portrayed by Barbara Bach); Pussy Galore (from Goldfinger, portrayed by Honor Blackman); Contessa Teresa di Vicenzo (from On Her Majesty's Secret Service, portrayed by Diana Rigg); and often ranked Number 1 on the list, Honey Ryder (from Dr. No, portrayed by Ursula Andress).
-Entertainment Weekly put "Bond bathing suits" on its 2009 end-of-the-decade "best-of" list, saying, "And you thought spies were supposed to be inconspicuous!
-Halle Berry's orange bikini in Die Another Day (2002) and Daniel Craig's supersnug powder blue trunks in Casino Royale (2006) suggest that neither 007 star can keep a secret."
+Entertainment Weekly put "Bond bathing suits" on its 2009 end-of-the-decade "best-of" list.

-Monica Bellucci in Spectre became the oldest Bond girl at the age of 50, although she stated that she does not consider herself to be a "Bond girl", but a "Bond woman".